-- 1. Estimation of hardness in given water sample. - 2.
+- 1. Estimation of hardness in the given water sample. - 2.
 Estimation of the alkalinity of the given water sample. - 3.
-Estimation of strong acid by conductometry. - 4.
-Estimation of Fe2+ present in the given sample by potentiometry. - 5.
-Verification of Beer-Lamberts law and estimation of Cu2+ present in unknown sample. - 6.
-Estimation of sodium and potassium present in the given sample by flame photometry. - 7.
-Determination of molecular weight and degree of polymerisation of a polymer by viscosity method. - 8.
-Synthesis of thermosetting polymer.
+Estimation of dissolved oxygen in the given water sample. - 4.
+Determination of EMF of the cell. - 5.
+Estimation of a strong acid by conductometry. - 6.
+Estimation of Fe2+ present in the given sample by potentiometry. - 7.
+Verification of Beer-Lamberts law and estimation of metal ion concentration of the given sample.

+8. Estimation of sodium and potassium present in the given sample by flame photometry (demonstration).

 - 1. S. Vairam, P. Kalyani and Suba Ramesh, "Engineering Chemistry", Wiley India Ltd., New Delhi, 2011. - 2.
 G.A.
 Ozin and A.C.
 Arsenault, "Nanochemistry: A Chemical Approach to Nanomaterials", RSC Publishing, Thomas Graham House, Cambridge, 2005. - 3.
 P.C Jain & Monica Jain, Engineering Chemistry Dhanpatrai Publishing Company (P) Ltd., New Delhi (2013). - 4.
-S S Umare & S S Dara, A text Book of Engineering Chemistry, S. Chand& Company Ltd, New Delhi, 2014. - 5.
+S S Umare & S S Dara, A text Book of Engineering Chemistry, S. Chand & Company Ltd, New Delhi, 2014. - 5.
 G.D.Rai, "Non conventional energy sources," Khanna Publishers, New Delhi, 2011. - 6.
 John Twidell and Tony Weir, "Renewable Energy Resources, Taylor & Francis Ltd, London, United Kingdom, 2005 - 7.
 Principles of molecular photochemistry: An introduction, Nicholas J. Turro, V.Ramamurthy and Juan C. Scaiano, University Science Books, Sausalito, CA, 2009.

-- solve problems related to hardness, alkalinity, dissolved oxygen associated with the water and describe the treatment processes. - classify nanomaterials and apply the nanochemistry approach to synthesize the nanomaterials. - explain the principle and enumerate the advantages and disadvantages of various renewable energy sources.

-- state the principle and illustrate the instrumentation of various analytical techniques. - apply the concepts of photochemistry to elaborate various photo-physical and photochemical reactions. - construct a electrochemical cell and describe the various types of electrodes and determine the fluoride content.
+- > solve problems related to hardness, alkalinity, dissolved oxygen associated with the water and describe the treatment processes. - describe the various types of electrodes, determine pH, measure EMF, explain and determine the concentration of acid and ions using conductometric and potentiometric titrations. - verify and derive Beer-Lambert's law, state the principle and illustrate the instrumentation of various analytical techniques. - apply the concepts of photochemistry to elaborate various photo-physical and photochemical reactions. - describe the various components and functions of nuclear reactor, explain the principle and enumerate the advantages and limitations of various renewable energy sources. - classify nanomaterials and discuss their properties & applications; and apply nanochemistry approach to synthesize the nanomaterials.

-B.Tech.
-AeronauticalEngineering Reg ulatio ns 2017

-GEC 1101 ENGINEERING GRAPHICS L Т P С
+ENGINEERING GRAPHICS

-2 0 2 3